AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/c-rules/t-rules-actions.md

 >[!NOTE]
 >
->Because DTM allows you to inject custom code into your page, please take care not to create cross-site scripting (XSS) vulnerabilities (see [OWASP’s guide](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) for more info).
+>Because DTM allows you to inject custom code into your page, please take care not to create cross-site scripting (XSS) vulnerabilities (see [OWASP's guide](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) for more info).
 Using data elements within a script requires particular attention.
 Always assume data element values might come from an untrusted source.

 **To set up actions for the condition to trigger**